kitos9112/ansible-role-rpimonitor/README.md

 Further documentation [here](https://xavierberger.github.io/RPi-Monitor-docs/index.html)

-`Data is served over plain-text (HTTP only) and there might be other unkown exploits given the age of this project (last update).
-Thus I would not recommend openning ports to access data through the internet without properly configuring a VPN tunnel for example.`
+Data is **served over plain-text (HTTP only)** and there might be other unkown Perl exploits given the age of this project.
+Thus I would not recommend openning ports widely to access data through the Internet without properly configuring a VPN tunnel, for example.

 ## Requirements